FFY00/BetterDiscordThemeMasterFile/README.md

 ## Themes/Support/Suggestions

-Make sure to have Dark mode, Disable Public Servers and BetterDiscord Blue enabled to make sure all things work correctly.
+Make sure to have Dark mode enabled to make sure all things work correctly.
 These can be found under "Core" under BetterDiscord / BandagedBD settings.

-If you find a problem or would like to give feedback/suggestions or need support with my themes or CSS in general feel free to send a direct message to me in discord Twiistrz#8016.
+If you find a problem or would like to give feedback/suggestions or need support with my themes or CSS in general feel free to send a direct message to me in discord _Twiistrz#8016.

 ## Get Latest Update Quickly